theKGS/MCTS/README.md

 itself.
 The other package is a definition of a game which the algorithm can play.

-MCTS specifies two important functions runMCTS and runFlatMCTS (flat mcts will be removed, I figure it's not really interesting to anybody).
-The former implements the full algorithm with UCT default policy.
-The second implements a flat algorithm that does not build a search tree.
-Either function returns a Move instance which is the move the algorithm has concluded is the best move to make.
+MCTS specifies the method runMCTS which implements the full algorithm with UCT default policy.
+After thinking the specified number of iterations it will return a move.

+This move is what the algorithm concluded was the best move to make at this point in time.
+The more iterations you let it think, the better a movie will be returned.

 Board is an interface that must be implemented if you want to make the algorithm play your game.
 Move is another